-- If you look directly into the unfiltered laser beam from the motion detector for an extended period - If you look directly into the laser beam of the motion detector with optical instruments such as eyeglasses or a magnifying glass. - Never look directly into the laser beam.
+- If you look directly into the unfiltered laser beam of the motion detector for an extended period. - If you look directly into the laser beam of the motion detector with optical instruments, such as glasses or magnifying glasses. - Never look directly into the motion detector.

-The motion detector is located in the cargo compartment behind the partition, in the middle of the roof.
+The motion detector is located in the cargo compartment behind the partition, in the center of the roof.